roots/wp-password-bcrypt/README.md

 This plugin is based on a [Gist](https://gist.github.com/Einkoro/11078301) by [@Einkoro](https://github.com/Einkoro).

 It has been modified and packaged by the Roots team.
+Jan Pingel (@Einkoro) has granted his permission for us to redistribute his original BSD-licensed code to an MIT license.

 ## Contributing